Knee replacement surgeon London

 What does knee replacement surgery involve?

-Knee replacement surgery has advanced tremendously over the last 30 years and is now one of the most successful operations performed throughout the world.
-The National Joint Registry recorded 102,177 primary knee joint replacement procedures performed in England in 2017.
+Knee replacement surgery has advanced tremendously over the last 30 years.
+It is now one of the most successful operations performed throughout the world.
+The National Joint Registry recorded over 80,000 primary knee joint replacement procedures performed in England in 2021.

 In years gone by, the replacement itself formed a hinge to the knee joint, but modern knee replacements are surface replacements only.
 They work by removing the arthritic surface of the knee and capping it with an artificial surface.
 It is custom-fitted to the patient’s anatomy by an expert surgeon.